jdereg/groovy-io/README.md

 ### Format
 **groovy-io** uses proper JSON format.
 As little type information is included in the JSON format to keep it compact as possible.
 When an object's class can be inferred from a field type or array type, the object's type information is left out of the stream.
 For example, a `String[]` looks like `["abc", "xyz"]`.

 When an object's type must be emitted, it is emitted as a meta-object field `"@type":"package.class"` in the object.
 When read, this tells the GroovyJsonReader what class to instantiate.
+On the Javascript side, this can be ignored.

 If an object is referenced more than once, or references an object that has not yet been defined, (say A points to B, and B points to C, and C points to A), it emits a `"@ref":n` where 'n' is the object's integer identity (with a corresponding meta entry `"@id":n` defined on the referenced object).
 Only referenced objects have IDs in the JSON output, reducing the JSON String length.

 ### Performance
 **groovy-io** was written with performance in mind.
-In most cases **groovy-io** is faster than the JDK's `ObjectInputStream / ObjectOutputStream`.
-As the tests run, a log is written of the time it takes to serialize / deserialize and compares it to `ObjectInputStream / ObjectOutputStream` (if the static variable `_debug` is `true` in `TestUtil`).
+As the tests run, a log is written of the time it takes to serialize / deserialize and compares it to `ObjectInputStream / ObjectOutputStream`.

 ### Usage
 **groovy-io** can be used directly on JSON Strings or with Groovy's Streams.

 _Example 1: String to Groovy object_

-    Object obj = GroovyJsonReader.jsonToGroovy("[\"Hello, World\"]");
+    Object obj = GroovyJsonReader.jsonToGroovy('["Hello, World"]');

 This will convert the JSON String to a Groovy Object graph.
 In this case, it would consist of an `Object[]` of one `String` element.